 - Ethicon Physiomesh Flexible Composite Mesh PHY3050R – Rectangle 30cm x 50cm

 It appears likely that the manufacturer knew or should have known about the risks associated with these products long before they were removed from the market, and placed their desire for profits before consumer safety by failing to promptly issue an Ethicon Physiomesh recall in a timely manner.

 The hernia mesh lawyers at Saiontz & Kirk, P.A. have represented individuals nationwide who have experienced complications from dangerous and defective hernia repair products, including Atrium C-Qur mesh, Alloderm mesh and recalled Kugel mesh.

-Free consultations and claim evaluations are provided to help individuals and families determine whether they may be entitled to financial compensation through an Ethicon Physiomesh recall class action lawsuit, or individual injury claim for those who have suffered problems resulting in the need for revision surgery.
+Free consultations and claim evaluations are provided to help individuals and families determine whether they may be entitled to financial compensation through an Ethicon Physiomesh recall class action, or individual injury claim for those who have suffered problems resulting in the need for revision surgery.

 Since most individuals are unaware of the specific hernia repair product used during their surgery, and are often not told that about a hernia mesh recall.
 In fact, doctors have been instructed to treat individuals with recalled Ethicon Physiomesh products in the usual manner, and few, if any, have specifically been informed that they have a defective product implanted in their body.

 After speaking with our law firm for a free Ethicon Physiomesh case evaluation, there is no obligation to hire our lawyers or pursue a case.
 If it is determined that you or your family may be entitled to join the litigation over Physiomesh injuries, it remains your decision whether to form an attorney-client relationship and move forward with a case.